ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Introduction

-\begin{itemize} \item \textbf{Vision-Language Attention Distillation for Real-Time Navigation:} We propose a novel attention-based distillation method that transfers socially compliant navigation reasoning from a large Vision-Language Model (VLM) and a pre-trained vision-action model \cite{10802451} into a lightweight transformer-based model.
+\begin{itemize} \item \textbf{Distilling Vision-Language Reasoning into Attention Maps:} We propose a novel attention-based distillation method that transfers socially compliant navigation reasoning from a large Vision-Language Model (VLM) and a pretrained vision-action model \cite{10802451} into a lightweight transformer-based model.
 Unlike traditional knowledge distillation, which focuses on output predictions, our approach distills knowledge at the attention map level by aligning intermediate attention representations from the vision-action model with attention-like semantic maps derived from the VLM.
+While \cite{10802451} produces attention-like activations as an emergent property of self-supervised pretraining, our method grounds those activations in VLM semantics through knowledge distillation.
 This joint attention distillation enables \ours{} to learn enhanced attention representations, leveraging knowledge from both models.
 As a result, \ours{} produces trajectories that are 28.7\% closer to human teleoperated actions in terms of Fréchet distance, ensuring improved social compliance and alignment with human navigation behavior.

-\item \textbf{Socially-Guided Attention Fine-Tuning:} We introduce a Structural Similarity Index (SSIM) Loss to align \ours{}'s attention map predictions with both the pre-trained vision-action model's attention maps and the attention-like semantic maps from the large VLM.
+\item \textbf{Socially-Guided Attention Fine-Tuning:} We introduce a Structural Similarity Index (SSIM) Loss to align \ours{}'s attention map predictions with both the pretrained vision-action model's attention maps and the attention-like semantic maps from the large VLM.
 Our cosine similarity-based SSIM loss formulation ensures smoother gradient updates, leading to more stable and effective learning of socially relevant attention regions.
 This results in a 14.2\% - 50\% improvement in navigation success rate.

-\item \textbf{A novel MPC-Based local Motion Planning for Smooth and Adaptive Navigation:} To translate the \ours{}'s attention cost map into real-time motion control, we integrate a Model Predictive Control (MPC) planner that dynamically adjusts robot movement based on the distilled attention maps.
+\item \textbf{An Adapted Local Motion Planner for Smooth and Social Navigation:} To translate \ours{}'s attention cost map into real-time motion control, we integrate a Dynamic Window Approach (DWA) \cite{dwa} planner that dynamically adjusts robot movement based on the distilled attention maps.
 This planner ensures that the robot’s navigation adheres to social norms while maintaining smooth, natural, and real-time trajectories in real-world environments.

 \end{itemize}